FoeT/rancher-apps/README.md

 To deploy these applications:

 1. Clone this repository
+2. Create a GitHub read-only token (Personal Access Token):
+   - Go to GitHub → Settings → Developer Settings → Personal Access Tokens → Fine-grained tokens
+   - Create a token with read-only access to your repositories
+   - Update the `READ_ONLY_TOKEN` variable in `new_git_pull.sh` with your token
-2. Run the setup script to initialize resources and deploy static workloads:
+3. Run the setup script to initialize resources and deploy static workloads:
    ```bash
    ./setup.sh
    ```
-3. Apply the Fleet GitRepo configuration to deploy Fleet-managed workloads:
+4. Apply the Fleet GitRepo configuration to deploy Fleet-managed workloads:
    ```bash
    ./fleet-repo.sh
    ```

 ## Managing the Repository

+### Updating and Pushing Changes

-Use the included update script for easy git operations:
+Use the included update script for pushing changes to the repository:

 ```bash
 # Make your changes, then run: